yf-fyf/hlisp/README.md

 * recursive function definition
 * quasi-quotation

-This means that a lof of features of HLisp can be defined by HLisp itself (or so to speak, by microHLisp).
+This means that a lot of features of HLisp can be defined by HLisp itself (or so to speak, by microHLisp).

 ## To-do list